zombimaki/sqlalchemy-challenge/README.md

 The SQLalchemy challenge was completed by developing a juputer notebook for the climate analysis and a flask python application for the api.

-The climate.ipynb jupyter notebook performs the following:
+The climate.ipynb jupyter notebook performs the following:<br>

 1. Connects to the hawaii.sqlite file found in the Resources folder.
 2. Reflects the hawaii.sqlite database
 3. Returns the table names in the database